MohamedAboMousallam/AmazonQuackOps/README.md

 4. **Formatting**: Optionally re-parses HCL2 or YAML for pretty output.
 5. **Saving**: Writes each block to its target filename, creating directories as needed.

-For more explainations. checkout the detailed Blog post at:
+You can read the full blog post [here](https://dev.to/mohamed_abomosallam_52626/dev-productivity-unleashed-build-faster-with-this-amazon-q-cli-workflow-4h1m).